The Little Girl

 "The Little Girl" is a song written by Harley Allen and recorded by American country music artist John Michael Montgomery.
 The song features harmony vocals by bluegrass musicians Alison Krauss and Dan Tyminski, both members of Alison Krauss and Union Station.
 It was released in August 2000 as the lead single from the album Brand New Me.
 The song became Montgomery's seventh and last No. 1 hit to date on the Billboard Hot Country Singles & Tracks chart, and his first chart-topper since 1995's "Sold (The Grundy County Auction Incident)".
 The song also reached No. 35 on the Billboard Hot 100.

 History

 Songwriter Harley Allen based the song on a story that had been circulated via e-mail for many years prior, and had been forwarded to him by his brother.
-According to the story, a young child is raised by atheist parents who are abusive to each other.
+According to the story, a young child is raised by parents who are abusive to each other.
 The daughter witnesses her parents' death via murder-suicide, after which she is taken in by a foster family.
-After the foster family shows the child a picture of Jesus, she remarks that he was "the man who was holding me the night my parents died."
+After the foster family takes the little girl to church, she sees a picture of Jesus, she remarks that he was "the man who was holding me the night my parents died."
 Research conducted by Snopes noted that neither their staff nor Allen could discern the original writer of the e-mail story, and declared it to be "a fairly typical example" of uplifting and inspirational stories circulated via e-mail.
 The website also noted that the anecdote had been frequently mis-attributed as a true story.